Skip to content

 The last quarter of a calendar year, when fewer people are looking for/buying homes, and applying for refinancing due to the holiday season activities

-Market Conditions / Economic activity
+Market Conditions / Economic Activity

 When the U.S. stock market drops, funds flow out of the stock market (short term) and into U.S. Treasury Bonds, driving interest rates down!